athiccahh/StellaSim/README.md

 StellaSim is designed as a full astronomy learning and exploration platform.
 It combines science, coding, simulation, and real astronomical data into one project.

-The app is not just a single simulation.
-It is a collection of astronomy tools that work together as a space science dashboard.
+The app is a collection of astronomy tools that work together as a space science dashboard.
 Each page focuses on a different part of astronomy, such as orbital motion, telescope viewing, space weather, exoplanets, moon features, light pollution, stellar evolution, spectra, and astronomy news.

-The project uses a space-themed interface with dark backgrounds, NASA-inspired blue colors, glowing panels, rounded UI cards, and astronomy-style layouts.

 ---